how to set up a shop drawing review process

 Shop Drawing Review Process

-4 Key Challenges Faced During the Shop Drawing Review Process and Their Impact on Construction Projects
+4 Common Challenges in Shop Drawing Reviews and Their Impact on Construction Projects

 Each of these challenges stakeholders encounter during the shop drawing review process greatly affects project schedules and budgets.